 There are credit cards that charge me annual fees of $49 to $95 but every anniversary, I get a free hotel night stay.
 I’ve been able to get more value out of those credit cards when I redeem them with hotel night’s stay worth nearly $200.

 The lesson-learned is to not let annual fees deter you from getting points earning credit cards.
-Learn what the cards offer and make sure to take advantage.
+Learn what the cards offer and make sure to take advantage of the offer.

 10. How can I do exactly what you’re doing